csandker/inMemoryShellcode/README.md

-# inMemoryShellcode
-A Collection of In-Memory Shellcode Execution Techniques for Windows
+# In-Memory Shellcode
+This repo contains PoCs for my blog post on In-Memory shellcode execution techniques at:

+**TBA**